Gal-Keshet/EpiTyping/README.md

 --dna_fastq_folder: Path to dna fastq files if DNA-seq for the examined cell line is available.
 Used together with --dna_sample_name parameter (default: $PWD/dna_fastq).

-*Make sure **all** the RNA-seq samples in the fastq folder are from the same cell line
+*If a DNA-seq sample is given for integration, make sure **all** the RNA-seq samples in the fastq folder are from the same cell line

 --outdir: Existing or to-be-created path for output files (default: $PWD/output)